KotlinNLP/MorphologicalAnalyzer/src/test/resources/README.md

 #### Adding fields for the `TYPE` "date_offset"

-The following fields are required.
+The following field is required:

+* `offset`: an inner "offset" object

+And one of the following ones:

 * `date`: an inner "date" object
-* `offset`: an inner "offset" object
+* `time`: an inner "time" object

-Both contain the same adding fields of the test with `TYPE` equal to their name, and two fields more:
+`offset`, `date` and `time` contain the same adding fields of the test with `TYPE` equal to their name, and two fields
+more:

 * `start`: the index of the char at which it starts respect to the date-offset start index
 * `end`: the index of the char at which it ends respect to the date-offset start index